CodeCreatePlay360/PandaEditor/README.md

 ![Image](images//01.png)

 **Panda3D is one of best open source game engines out there, but lack of a proper scene editor and tools for artists limits its scope and target audience, this project aims to make Panda3D more intuitive to use for  artists and game developers by providing an editor centric workflow**.
-It has all the basic features of a level editor including
+It has all the bare minimum level editor features including,

 * Object manipulation
 * Object Inspection
 * Console panel
-* Project based approach
+* Project based approach,
 * Scene graph browser
 * Resources browser
-* Complete scripting support that exposes full underlying Panda3D API, scripts can be attached to objects in scene graph to define per object behaviors (Entity component system) or you can program in a more traditional way using P3DUserModules.
+* Complete scripting support that exposes full underlying Panda3D API, scripts can be attached to NodePaths (entity component system) in scene graph defining per object behaviors or you can program in a more traditional way using P3DUserModules.
 * To extend the editor, there is a complete support for editor plugins, the developers can create (or maybe even sell) their tools.

 > **If you have found PandaEditor useful in any way, than consider giving it a star on GitHub, it will help PandaEditor reach more audience.**